Flores Island, The Azores

 The Dark (and deep) Lagoa das Flores, neighboring Lagoa Comprida.

-The first is pitch black.
-The other is green, as if dyed by the surrounding vegetation.
-To the north of these, Caldeira Branca and Lagoa Seca make a rivalry that enriches the Morro Alto Natural Forest Reserve, at the foot of the homonymous elevation and, with its 914 meters of altitude, the supreme of the island.
+To the north of these, Caldeira Branca and Lagoa Seca form a rival pair that enriches the Morro Alto Natural Forest Reserve, at the foot of the homonymous elevation and, with its 914 meters of altitude, the highest point on the island.

 We take advantage of the proximity.
 We go down an unpaved road and conquer it in bumps and spots, flanked by incredible natural yellow and green walls of moss and lichens or by surreal extensions of balls stuffed with vegetation.